bluewaysw/geos/c65/README.md

 after its turn, giving control back to `_ResetHandle` which should found the original state.

-Currently this code does almost nothing, later it can do more.
+Currently this code does almost nothing, later it can do more (ie, M65 detection and change disk driver to M65 specific one, so C65 is also supported this way still).

+## Makefile and building

+Makefile was modified by me for *my* taste :-) Also the "glue" of binary fragments done with the assembler itself, so the config.inc can be used to customize this process, instead of hacking the Makefile ...

 ## Disk driver code